 The Parent Teacher Network of Dater Montessori is an organization made up of parents and teachers who work together for the benefit of Dater Montessori School.
 PTN sponsored activities are scheduled monthly.
 The Board meets once a month.
-Minutes from all meetings are available for review on the Parent resource bulletin board in the Parent Center.
 One of the major goals of this group is to provide activities and events that will enrich the lives of the Dater student body.
-The Dater PTN sponsors student assemblies (cultural speakers, COSI, musical performers, etc.) arranges teacher appreciation week activities, organizes Tuesday Taskmasters, arranges parent education nights, as well as many other enriching activities.
+The Dater PTN sponsors arranges teacher appreciation week activities, organizes Unity Fair, arranges parent education nights, as well as many other enriching activities.
 Dater PTN also supports all the fundraising efforts at Dater by actively encouraging parents to participate.

 Friends of Dater Montessori (FODM)

 The Friends of Dater Montessori School is an Ohio non-profit corporation and its main responsibility is to raise funds to purchase needed items for the classrooms and the school.
 It also provides funding to the PTN so they can plan the many special events the children participate in throughout the school year.
 FODM consists of parents, teachers, administrators, and any other interested person.
 FODM meets once a month.
-Minutes from all meetings are available for review on the Parent Resource bulletin board.
 FODM needs volunteers that are interested in grant writing, fundraising, and serving on the FODM board.
 Parents are always welcome to attend the FODM monthly meetings.

 Local School Decision Making Committee (LSDMC)

 The Local School Decision Making Committee of Dater consists of parents, teachers, administrators, paraprofessionals, and community representatives.
 They meet once a month.
-Minutes from all meetings are available for review on the Parent Resource bulletin board.
 The major goal of Dater's LSDMC is to support the mission and vision of the school.
 This involves gathering and evaluating information, supporting the Montessori philosophy at the school and district level, and making important decisions for the benefit of the students of Dater Montessori.